alex2011576/Camagru/README.md

 # Camagru
 Full-stack photo-gallery web application allowing users to make basic photo and video editing using a webcam and some predefined images (stickers).
-As with any other 42 projects, there were some constraints:
+As with any other 42 project, there were some constraints:

-    It had to be written in PHP.
+* It had to be written in PHP.
-    Every framework, micro-framework or library that you don’t create are totally forbidden (except for CSS frameworks that doesn’t need JavaScript).
+* Every framework, micro-framework or library that you don’t create are totally forbidden (except for CSS frameworks that don’t need JavaScript).

 ## Technologies used: